nuagenetworks/nuage-kubernetes/docs/kubernetes-1-installation.rst

           ovs-4.test.nuagenetworks.com    NotReady   3h        v1.7.0
           ovs-5.test.nuagenetworks.com    NotReady   3h        v1.7.0

-7. Update the CIDR in the 10-kubeadm.conf file on all nodes and master as follows:
+6. Update the cluster-dns in the 10-kubeadm.conf file on all nodes and master as follows:

     On the Node: